HMS Surprise (novel): Plot summary

 Aubrey and Maturin depart in the Surprise with orders to ferry an ambassador, Mr Stanhope, to the Sultan of Kampong on the Malay Peninsula.
 Stanhope almost immediately takes to his cabin with seasickness.
 Surprise is caught in the doldrums north of the equator, and the crew begins to show signs of scurvy.
 Stephen insists that they touch on the coast of Brazil to obtain fresh fruits.
 On a very hot Sunday, the doctor requests a boat for a quick visit to St. Paul's Rock, and Second Lieutenant Nicolls agrees to row him out.
 The rocky islet and the nearby Surprise are suddenly struck by intense squalls; Nicolls drowns and Stephen survives for two days on bird-fouled water and the blood of the resident boobies.
 A badly damaged Surprise recovers Stephen, who remarks that the days under the hot sun have restored his health after the torture.
 The ship then stops in Brazil for repairs.
 This is Stephen's first time in the New World, so he explores the jungle and returns with a sloth, which Jack introduces to alcohol.
 They also put in at Rio for mail, where Jack learns that Admiral Linois, who once took him prisoner, is patrolling the Indian Ocean at the head of a French squadron.

 Refitted and repainted, Surprise maintains a cautious distance while rounding the Cape of Good Hope, held by the Dutch who are allied with Napoleon.
 Nearing the waters of the Antarctic Ocean, Surprise endures a severe storm, and Stanhope becomes very ill.
 They put into Bombay in British India to refit after the storms and rest the ambassador.
-Stephen meets a local street child, a girl named Dil, who eagerly shows him around the city.
+Stephen meets a local street girl named Dil, who eagerly shows him around the city.
 He is watching a parade with Dil when he sees Diana Villiers, who has returned to Bombay ahead of her companion, the wealthy merchant Richard Canning.
 Stephen and Diana agree to visit, and spend several days together, at the end of which Stephen asks her to marry him.
 Diana does not give an answer but promises she will when Surprise stops in Calcutta.
 Stephen later finds Dil dead and her body looted of the valuables he had given her; he supervises her cremation on the shore.

 Soon after the voyage resumes Stanhope becomes ill again.
 His condition grows more serious with each passing day, and before reaching the Sunda Strait they are compelled to find solid ground to help him recover.
 Pullings recommends a tiny beach surrounded by jungle, and they hastily bring the ambassador to it, where he dies a few hours later.
 Their mission now void, Surprise sets sail for home.